pyralog/pyralog/blog/README.md

 **Highlights**:
 - Novel technique not found in other systems
 - Potential standalone crate (`sparse-counter`)
-- Enables all of DLog's Pharaoh Network
+- Enables all of Pyralog's Pharaoh Network

 ---